Last December, my INFJ friend introduced me to this personality type tool called the Enneagram.

 If everyone else around you has a lot of friends and you don’t, thinking that’s you are the source of the problem makes you feel worse.
 But when you rationalize it in such a way that you are INFJ, you are different and rare, and that’s why other people don’t get you or appreciate you, it actually gives you a false sense of self-significance and importance.
 It deflects your attention away from those unworthy feelings you have inside.

 However, this is also the reason why INFJ Type 4 often feel lonely and disconnected from the people and the world around us.
 Connecting is about finding similarities.
 But instead, we keep looking for differences to fulfill our ego’s needs of feeling significant and having a unique identity.
-The more differences we find, the more disconnected and distance we feel with others.
+The more differences we find, the more disconnected and distant we feel with others.

 From Unique to Ordinary and Connected